Are Seniors More Prone to Opiate Addiction?

 Seniors are among the most vulnerable populations affected by the opiate addiction crisis that continues to claim thousands of lives in the U.S. every year.

-According to a June 2017 report from the American Association of Retired Persons, or AARP, “almost one-third of all Medicare patients — nearly 12 million people — were prescribed opioid painkillers by their physicians in 2015.
+According to a June 2017 report from the American Association of Retired Persons “almost one-third of all Medicare patients — nearly 12 million people — were prescribed opioid painkillers by their physicians in 2015.

 That same year, 2.7 million Americans older than age 50 took pain relievers for reasons or in amounts beyond what their physicians prescribed.”

 The report also said, “The hospitalization rate due to opioid abuse has quintupled for those 65 and older in the past two decades.”

 Opioid Use Among Senior Adults Projected to Increase

 According to a report from the Administration on Aging and the Substance Abuse and Mental Health Services Administration, the number of older adults who misuse opioids is projected to double from 2004 to 2020, from 1.2 percent to 2.4 percent.

 Baby boomers—the generation born after World War II between 1946 and 1964—are the fastest-growing group of people who are dealing with opioid dependence and addiction.
 And, as the US adult population is projected to live longer, more people will face a substance dependence problem or addiction.

 By the year 2020, the number of addicted older US adults who need drug and alcohol treatment is expected to double to about 6 million.
 By 2030, older adults will account for roughly 20 percent of the US population, according to the State of Aging and Health in America 2013 report.